CrzxaExe/Better-Zxra-Bedrock_TS/docs/weapon.md

 > HP 8<br/>
 > Def: 6 Physical, 10 Res

 Pasif: `This summon have low target priotity and will stay on field for 10s.
-Heal all allies in range as 100% Atk every sec.`
+Heal all allies in range as percentage of user Atk every sec.`

 ## Cenryter Concept